elaforge/karya/doc/overview.md

 ## Overview

+Don't hesitate to look at [haddock documentation](../haddock/index.html) or the [source](../hscolour/).
+Since using karya probably involves writing code that interacts with the internal APIs, you'll need to be familiar with the code.
+Sometimes the documentation isn't exported as haddock, so if the haddock seems sparse try the "source" Link.

 Karya is divided into several layers, corresponding to the top level directories in the source tree:

 - fltk - Low level C++ to draw the GUI.
-Nothing much interesting here.
+Nothing much interesting here unless you like reading C++.

 - Ui - The UI level has the data structures that hold the score, all collected in 'Ui.State.State'.
 They mostly correspond directly to what is visible in the